-To create pre-specified line-patterns, rightclick on the automation grid area and expand the "Process" option, there you can select the options "Create random points", "Create linear curve" and "create exponential curve".

-See also editing with the mouse
+To create pre-defined line patterns, right-click on the Automation grid area and expand the "Process" option.
+There you can select the options "Create Random Points", "Create Linear Curve", "Create Exponential Curve" and "Create Sine Curve".
+See also editing with the mouse.